vsthepen/RFM-Analysis/README.md

 After validating the data and ensuring optimum data quality, both tables were imported into Power BI.

 ## First Step
--	Creating key measures such as R value, F value, M value using DAX formulas.
+-	Created key measures such as R value, F value, M value using DAX formulas.

 **R value** represents the difference between the customers last purchase date and the current date.